plurid/datasign/README.md

     /**
      * Text Documentation
      */
-    @entityID: TextEntity; // assigns an ID to the type itself data Text {
+    @sign: TextEntity; // assigns an identification sign to the data type data Text {
         // type the `id` field to `ID` in GraphQL, and `string` for TypeScript/Protocol Buffers/gRPC
         @graphql: ID;